🛳️ Cruise fare tracking and analyses

 It’s nice to plan a special once-in-a-lifetime or family trip where you spend a boatload of bucks ... if you have it.
 But what about the rest of your cruises?
 For a 7 night cruise you can spend $1,000, $5,000, or $10,000.
 When you’re on a budget like us and have a flexible schedule, it’s important to spend as little as possible so you CAN afford to go on a cruise and you can go on MORE cruises.

 And when you’re a nerd like me you turn it into a science and write about it.
 I invite you to follow our cruising odyssey from plan to research to purchase.
 I’ll share my fare tracking, analyses, and recommendations, including the 1-2-3 methodology with cruise fare history charts.
 Learn a few tricks with me.
-Let’s become smarter consumers and buyers together.
+The tips below come that process.
 I’ll update this page as we prepare for and book new sailings.

 First, check out our primer on How to use cruise fare history.